-The one thing I will say that 457’s are definitely useful for (if they have good investment and distribution options) is early retirement.
+Briefly, 457’s are definitely useful for early retirement.
 Unlike your other retirement accounts, you can access the deferred compensation 457 as soon as you leave your employer.
 You’ll, of course, pay taxes on what you deferred… but that’s fine.
 At least you aren’t getting slapped with the 10% penalty.

 This is perfect for early retirement.

 I could subtract my current age from 59.5 and stretch my 457 until I can access my 401K/403B.
-Ideally, I would be in a lower tax bracket in early retirement than I was in my peak earning years.
-So, this could provide a great benefit without getting hit by the 10% penalty.
+Ideally, I would be in a lower tax bracket in early retirement than I was in my peak earning years anyway.
+So, this could provide a great tax benefit without getting hit by the 10% penalty.

 Or I could take it out over a shorter period of 5-10 years to avoid getting hit with high taxes while I perform a Roth Ladder Conversion on my 401K (see below).
 Also, a shorter time period means I don’t have to worry about the financial stability of my institution longer than necessary once I am gone and have no idea how it’s doing.
 Remember, the 457 is considered owned by the employer and is available to creditors if your employer falls on bad financial times.